 Our research is editorially independent but we may earn a commission for purchases made through our links.

-If you don’t live there, when you think about California, you probably think about places like sunny San Diego, Hollywood, legendary Venice Beach or San Francisco and the iconic Golden Gate Bridge.
-But this very diverse state is home to a wealth of small, charming towns too, from historic gold rush towns to coastal cities and picturesque mountain getaways.
+When California comes to mind, you probably think of places like sunny San Diego, star-studded Hollywood, legendary Venice Beach or San Francisco and the iconic Golden Gate Bridge.
+However, this diverse state is home to a wealth of small charming towns too, from historic gold rush towns to coastal cities and picturesque mountain getaways.
 If you’re looking to get off the beaten path, consider these small-town gems in California.

 YOU'RE ALL SET!